simonlo-sony/nmos-api-security/security-drafts/logical_groupings.md

 - The use of DNS Naming Conventions and wildcards.
 - The use of Reverse DNS lookups and PTR records.
 - Access to a common Grouping API.
-- Use of the IS-04 native fields, specifically the `tags` and possibly `label` fields.
+- Use of the IS-04 native fields, specifically `tags`.

+Each of these methods has associated pros and cons, including the granularity of permission which they may permit, and whether this can be intra-Node as well as inter-Node.

 ### DNS